-The firework grand finale was launched by Stephen and Karen Phillips who generously won the bid to start the finale show.
+The fireworks grand finale was launched by Stephen and Karen Phillips, who generously won the bid to start the finale show.

 They were then entertained by magician David Burgess, female band The Queens of Rhythm, a DJ set by Danny Bee of Rock FM, Pic & Pose photo booth, a raffle and an auction.

-The raffle was a huge success, before Mr Trevalyan took to the stage to ask how many gueets would be willing to give an extra £50 towards Christie’s with the chance of winning £500?
-The hands in the room went up automatically raising a large sum.
+The raffle was a huge success, before Mr. Trevalyan took to the stage to ask how many guests would be willing to give an extra £50 toward Christie’s with the chance of winning £500?
+The hands in the room went up automatically, raising a large sum.

 Having A Ball director Chantelle Drewery, who organises the annual event, said: “The atmosphere on the night was incredible.